xujian000/DBF_KD/README.md

 and the trained model is available in `'./models/'`.

-**5. Distillation**
+**5. Prepare Data for Distillation**

+Put the MRI images in "./EnhanceDataset/vi" and the related CT/PET/SPECT in "./EnhanceDataset/ir"

 Run

-Copy the extra Medical Images for enhance the model, you can use any dataset you have Put the MRI images in "./EnhanceDataset/vi" and the related CT/PET/SPECT in "./EnhanceDataset/ir"

-and then run

 ```
 python prepare_data_enhance.py